FraunhoferIOSB/swap-it-common-information-model/README.md

 2. **CommonModelDesign.csv**: Numeric identifiers for the elements of the common model
 3. **SWAP.Fraunhofer.Common.Model.NodeSet2.xml**: Contains the concrete Information Model to be uploaded into an OPC UA Server
 4. **SWAP.Fraunhofer.Common.Model.NodeSet2.bsd**: files to describe data types of the information model as defined in OPC UA Spec Part 3 Annex C

-## Build Documentation
-To build the documentation, sphinx and the sphinx rtd themes are required.
-Both can be installed with:

-    pip install sphinx
-    pip install sphinx-rtd-theme

-Build the documentation:

-    cd swap-it-open62541-server-template
-    sphinx-build -M html docs/source/ docs/build/

 ## Instantiating individual Modules